ipwnosx/docs-1/content/rancher/v2.x/en/faq/networking/cni-providers/_index.md

 ### What CNI Providers are Provided by Rancher?

-Out-of-the-box, Rancher provides the following CNI network providers for Kubernetes clusters: Canal, Flannel, Calico and Weave (Weave is available as of v2.2.0).
+Out-of-the-box, Rancher provides the following CNI network providers for Kubernetes clusters: Canal, Flannel, Calico and Weave.
 You can choose your CNI network provider when you create new Kubernetes clusters from Rancher.

 #### Canal